twrecked/hass-aarlo/README.md

 Finally, you can look at what events _Arlo_ is sending you by turning on packet dumping.

-Enable very verbose debug by adding this to your _Aarlo_ config.
+Follow the _Basic Debug_ instructions and then add this to your _Aarlo_ config.

 ```yaml
 aarlo: